thibaudclement/cs269i/docs/lecture-15.md

 </div>

 <div class="example" markdown="1">
+**Examples**

-**Examples:** Some fair allocations in practice
+Some fair allocations in practice:

 - Allocating goods:
     - Spliddit used to maximize social welfare subject to MMS/proportionality/EF.
     - They decided that NSW is better.
 - Allocating classes:
-    - Approximate-CEEI
+    - Approximate-CEEI.
-    - Combinatorial demand
+    - Combinatorial demand.
-    - The number of students must significantly exceed the number of classes
+    - The number of students must significantly exceed the number of classes.
 - Allocating chores:
     - Spliddit used to assign chores by assuming they’re divisible (we can use randomized rounding to assign fractional chores) and drawing new chores each week to guarantee approximate “ex-post” fairness.
     - Then they looked for an equitable solution, and optimized over all equitable solutions using Linear Programming.